janopletal96/latex_thesis_template/README.md

 ## Fonts

-Big advantage of typesetting with LuaLaTeX is, that you can use any font, that is stored in your computer, __BUT YOU HAVE TO DOWNLOAD THOSE FONTS__.
+Big advantage of typesetting with LuaLaTeX is, that you can use any font, that is stored in your computer, __BUT YOU HAVE TO DOWNLOAD AND INSTALL THOSE FONTS__.
 To change fonts go into `config/preamble.tex`

 ```tex
 \usepackage{fontspec}